Home >> How it works >> More info >> Testimonials >> BUY NOW >> Support >> About us >>

 2. In Citation, click Format, Write Bibliography (Reference List).
 Make sure the Style is set to the Style you need (APA or MLA), and make sure the button to Alphabetize is checked -- and then click OK.

-3. Go back to your paper, and click Edit, Paste to write the Reference List for your paper.
+3. Go back to your paper, and click Edit, Paste, Match Formatting to write the Reference List for your paper.

 Citation will format your References in APA (or MLA) style, alphabetize them, and place them in your paper.